gittuf/gittuf/docs/cli/gittuf_trust_apply.md

 ### Options

 ```
   -h, --help         help for apply
+      --local-only   indicate that the policy must be committed into the RSL locally
 ```

 ### Options inherited from parent commands

 ```
+      --create-rsl-entry             create RSL entry for policy change immediately (note: the RSL will not be synced with the remote)
       --no-color                     turn off colored output
       --profile                      enable CPU and memory profiling
       --profile-CPU-file string      file to store CPU profile (default "cpu.prof")